gorkemacir/Northwind/README.md

 # Northwind
- The project we developed in the Full Gelecek Varlık Fullstack Bootcamp.
+ The project we developed in the Gelecek Varlık Fullstack Bootcamp.